Water-Damaged Roof Decking Exposed During Repair

 Wet decking is less likely to be salvageable when it has been soaked repeatedly, stayed damp for a long time, developed rot, grown mold, swollen at the edges, or become soft between framing members.
 At that point, the issue is no longer just moisture.
 It is material deterioration.

-This distinction is important after roof leaks.
-A homeowner may notice ceiling stains, attic dampness, or insulation moisture and assume the decking has to be replaced immediately.
-Sometimes it does.
-Other times, the roof leak source must be repaired first, the area must be dried, and the decking must be evaluated for strength.
-If the leak is still active inside the home, start by understanding the signs of roof leaks inside the house so the source is not ignored.
+This distinction matters after roof leaks.
+Sometimes wet decking must be replaced.
+Other times, the leak source must be repaired first, the area must be dried, and the decking must be evaluated for strength.
+If the leak is still active inside the home, review the signs of roof leaks inside the house so the source is not ignored.

 When Partial Roof Decking Replacement Is Enough